Reena9999/JAVA/LAB 5/README.md

 In the main-method class, create an array of Student Class to hold maximum details of 100 Students.
 In the menu-driven program, the menu options will have
+1. Add a student
+2. Adds the details of 1 student to the array of Student
+3. Search for a student
+3. Search for the details of a student from the array of Student [ Searching can be done with Name & Register Number]
+5. Display all students
+6. Displays the details of all students
+Extension: Save the details of each student in a file, with his name with the help of a method in student class, when the student is getting created.

+### SOLUTION
+**DESCRIPTION**
 _**Add a student**_
 Adds the details of 1 student to the array of Student